sigven/cpsr/README.md

 	* *Is a rare protein-coding variant* (e.g. minor allele frequency (MAF) < 0.001 in user-defined [gnomAD](http://gnomad.broadinstitute.org/) or [1000 Genomes Project](http://www.internationalgenome.org/) population datasets)
 		* *The upper MAF threshold (e.g. 0.001) for listing of unclassified variants can be configured by the user*

-Both variant sets (**classified** and **unclassified**) can be interactively explored and ranked further through different types of filters (associated phenotypes, genes, variant consequences, population MAF etc.)
+Both variant sets (**classified** and **unclassified**) can be interactively explored and ranked further through different types of filters (associated phenotypes, genes, variant consequences, population MAF etc.).
+Importantly, the unclassified variants are assigned and ranked according to a *pathogenicity score*, which is based on the aggregation of scores according to previously established [ACMG critera](https://www.ncbi.nlm.nih.gov/pubmed/25741868) and also cancer-specific criteria, as specified and implemented in [Huang et al., *Cell*, 2018](https://www.ncbi.nlm.nih.gov/pubmed/29625052).

 ### Example report